European-XFEL/imageProcessor/doc/source/calibration.rst

 * **Delay** to the time delay.

-The extracted **Calibration constant** allows to calculate the pulse duration
+The extracted **Calibration constant** allows to calculate the pulse duration from the measured FWHM :math:`D_z`,

 .. math::

    \tau_p = D_z \cdot \alpha \cdot K,

-:math:`\alpha` being the multiplication factor originating from the module assumed for the time-profie of the pulse.
+:math:`\alpha` being the multiplication factor originating from the model assumed for the time-profile of the pulse.

+The uncertainty of the pulse duration is preliminary estimated via error propagation by the uncertainty on the fit FWHM, assuming negligible the uncertainty on the calibration constant and no correlation between the fit parameters.